Spirit of ’76 Onsite Public Programs

 icon Learn about the various ways communities across America marked the bicentennial.

-icon Watch a compilation of television commissioned for the bicentennial.
+icon Watch a compilation of television clips commissioned for the bicentennial.

 July 2-4, 2026 – Celebrate the Semiquincentennial